AkshayThakur-GIT/Apollo-DB-Atom/README.md

 ## Pre-requisites

 - In order to install these objects we need Oracle Database Cloud Service (DBCS) license with APEX and ORDS installed on it.
-- Once DBCS access provided, new schema with name ATOM shoul be created.
+- Once DBCS access provided, new schema with name ATOM should be created.

 ---